dm-drogeriemarkt/log-capture/README.md

 Updated from JUnit 4 to JUnit 5.

-Tu update from 2.x.x to 3.x.x:
+To update from 2.x.x to 3.x.x:

 * Use JUnit 5 instead of JUnit 4
 * Replace `@Rule` in logging tests with `@RegisterExtension`